Study: World Pollution Is Deadlier Than Wars, Disasters, Hunger

 "There is this myth that finance ministers still live by, that you have to let industry pollute or else you won't develop, he said.
 "It just isn't true."

-The report cites EPA research showing that the US has gained some $30 in benefits for every dollar spent on controlling air pollution since 1970, when Congress enacted the Clean Air Act, one of the world's most ambitious environmental laws.
-Removing lead from gasoline has earned the US economy another $6 trillion cumulatively since 1980, according to studies by the US Centres for Disease Control and Prevention.
+The report cites EPA research showing that the U.S. has gained some $30 in benefits for every dollar spent on controlling air pollution since 1970, when Congress enacted the Clean Air Act, one of the world's most ambitious environmental laws.
+Removing lead from gasoline has earned the U.S. economy another $6 trillion cumulatively since 1980, according to studies by the U.S. Centers for Disease Control and Prevention.

 Some experts cautioned, however, that the report's economic message was murky.
 Reducing the pollution quantified in the report might impact production, and so would not likely translate into gains equal to the $4.6 trillion in economic losses.